“Intentional days create a life on purpose.”—Adrienne Enns

 5. Take a break.

 Life flies by so quickly that often times, we don’t even realize what’s happening or how fast it’s happening.
 Even if you have a packed schedule, teach yourself to pause and take a break.
 Whatever kind of break you prefer, preserve your energy or recharge yourself by taking a step back and just breathe.
 Go for a walk, take a bath or color.
 Yep.
 I said color.
 I have this adult coloring book I like to get lost in when I want to take a break from the world.
+If you think about it, taking time out of your day to sit down and color is intentional living.

 6. Track your progress.

-Whether it be through your Fitbit, notes on your phone, a journal or progress photos, be intentional and track your progress on your goals.
+Whether it be through your Fitbit, Apple Watch, notes on your phone, a journal or progress photos, be intentional and track your progress on your goals.
 You’d be surprised at how far you’ve gotten and it’ll motivate you to keep going!

 7. Lastly, follow the five second rule.